inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

-Now, it took a bit of pestering on my part, but long story short, by the Thursday afternoon of that week the idea of giving each individual refugee their OWN personal database (i.e., a Solid Pod) really began to take hold, as it sank in that those user-centric Pods would allow those refugees to grant not only ANY NGO, but also ANY shopkeeper, or ANY micro-finance provider, etc. access to all the data they needed to provide their services.
+Now, it took a bit of pestering on my part, but long story short, by the Thursday afternoon of that week the idea of giving each individual refugee their OWN personal database (i.e., a Solid Pod) really began to take hold, as it sank in that user-centric Pods would allow those refugees to grant not only ANY NGO, but also ANY shopkeeper, or ANY micro-finance provider, etc., access to all the data they needed to provide their services.

-This idea became the Pamoja project (meaning 'Altogether' in Swahili), and the idea REALLY took off within the NGO's themselves (as it so clearly fit their remit to serve individuals).
+This idea became the Pamoja project (meaning 'Altogether' in Swahili), and the idea REALLY took off within the NGO's themselves (as it so clearly fit their remit to serve the individual).

 Separate pilots were then agreed with the Red Cross, and then jointly with Oxfam and WorldVision, but then, again long story short, but basically I left